 - a) Section 2 gives the technical requirements applicable to all types of beacons.
 When met, these requirements will enable the beacons to provide the intended service in terms of location probability and accuracy and will not disturb the system operation. - b) Section 3 deals with the beacon message content.
 Basic message structure as well as the assignment and meaning of the available data bits are defined in this section. - c) Section 4 defines a set of environmental and operational requirements.
 These requirements are not intended to be exhaustive and may be complemented by more detailed national or international standards (e.g., RTCA standards for ELTs).
-However, they represent the minimum environmental and operational performance requirements for a 406 MHz beacon to be compatible with the Cospas-Sarsat System. - d) Appendix 1 provides a list of acronyms used in this document. - e) Appendix 2 provides a sample Bose-Chaudhuri-Hocquenghem error-correcting code calculation. - f) Appendix 3 provides an example of beacon encoded location coding. - g) Appendix 4 provides a map of the BIT assignment numbers.
+However, they represent the minimum environmental and operational performance requirements for a 406 MHz beacon to be compatible with the Cospas-Sarsat System. - d) Appendix A provides a list of acronyms used in this document. - e) Appendix B provides a sample Bose-Chaudhuri-Hocquenghem error-correcting code calculation. - f) Appendix C provides an example of beacon encoded location coding. - g) Appendix D provides an example of the first 64 bits of a Linear Feedback Shift Register (LFSR) Implementation. - h) Appendix E provides a map of the BIT assignment numbers. - i) Appendix F provides an M{offset} calculation and CRC code sample.